 FILE_NAME The full path to the scanned file and its name.

-ATTACH_NAME The name of the scanned attachment.
+ATTACH_NAME The name of the attachment scanned by ravmd.
 VIRUS_NAME The name of the virus discovered by ravmd.
 FROM_USER The mail address of the sender.
 ON_HOST The host ravmd is running on.
 TO_USER(S) The mail addresses of the receivers.
 SUBJECT The mail's subject.

-QUARANTINE_NAME The name of the file saved to the Quarantine folder using the

-Move or Copy action.
+QUARANTINE_NAME The name of the file saved to the Quarantine folder using the Move or Copy action.
 SAVED_FILE_NAME The name of the mail file saved to quarantine when save_infected=yes and/or save_suspicious=yes.

-HEADER_RECEIVED Macro replaced with the Received: lines in the received mail's header (if this information exists).
+HEADER_RECEIVED Macro replaced with the Received : lines in the received mail's header (if this information exists).
 This helps you finding the infected machine more easily.
 HEADER This macro is replaced with the entire received mail's header.

+Table 2: Macros available in ravmd.